suryawanshivikrant-svg/apanacollage-demo/README.md

 # apanacollage-demo
-this is my first git repository auther - vikrant
+this is my first git repositor>
+<br.
+auther - vikrant